-Gains or losses on disposal of property, plant and equipment are determined by reference to their carrying amount and are taken into account in determining operating profit.
+Gains or losses on disposal of property, plant and equipment are determined by reference to their carrying amount and are considered in determining operating profit.
 Repairs and renewals are charged to the income statement when the expenditure is incurred.

 (h) Intangible assets